 W.C.: You still hear this innocuous term in Britain, where it's often used on public signage.
 It's the abbreviation for "water closet."

-The John: Not acceptable in polite company but standard terminology around construction sites, hockey games and any event sponsored by NASCAR.
+The John: Not acceptable in polite company but standard terminology around construction sites, hockey games and any NASCAR event.

-Lavatory: It's ok to use this anywhere, but few people born after WWII will have any clue what you're talking about.
-It's current definition is bathroom sink.
+Lavatory: It's okay to use this anywhere, but few people born after WWII will have any clue what you're talking about.
+Its current definition is bathroom sink.

 Unacceptable Bathroom Euphemisms